E-Ink Reader

 Install Python Dependencies

-- Install Python dependencies in the e-ink-reader directory:
+- Install project dependencies in the e-ink-reader/demo-inkscreen-reader directory:

 pip install --upgrade pip